How many types of salt are there?

 Let us take a look at the different types of salt that are generally referred to as ‘common’ types.
 Later we can look at the different types of salt for cooking and the different varieties on offer.

-What are the different types of salt?
+What are the 4 main types of salt?

 Now that we know there are only 2 main sources of salt we can split these down into 4 common types of salt.
 And later on, we can have a look at the different varieties of salt on offer, from salt for cooking, and food preservation, to salt lamps and skin treatments.